 If you like hiking downhill, then you’ll love going to the falls.
 Just remember that you’ll need to walk back up that hill to get back to the car park.
 The site of the falls makes it all worth it though.

-Natural Things to See in Northern Israel – Mount Bentai
+Historic and Natural Places to See in Northern Israel – Mount Bentai

 A short distance from the Hermon Stream Reserve is a dormant volcano called Mt Bentai.